scorpianabhi/hw2-template/README.md

 ```
 Explanation:
 Once you start the shell, it will prompt 'shell>' to the user. when the user enters 'ls'.
 That program is executed by the shell using fork() and execvp().
-Shell will ignore empty lines. exit will exit the shell.
+Shell will ignore empty lines. 'exit' will exit the shell.

 ## Build instructions
 Just open the folder/project via CLion.